 Tackling competency based interviews

-Competency-based interviews are a good opportunity for the company to find out a lot about the candidate, but it's also your chance to display the qualities and skills necessary for the job and the better prepared you are, the better the interview will be.
+Competency-based interviews are a good opportunity for the company to find out a lot about the candidate, but they're also your chance to display the qualities and skills necessary for the job.
+The better prepared you are, the better the interview will be.

 The key to a successful and satisfying interview for both our clients and candidates alike is the depth of preparation undertaken before the interview – we know from our own recent research that over half of employers (55%) are frustrated by candidates in interview who are better on paper than in practice.
 So the following checklist can act as reminders which will help you conduct an expert interview, as well as highlight your own professional expertise.

 Are you prepared?